Total Nonstop Action Wrestling: Growth and surging popularity (2004–2009)

 In May 2004, TNA introduced its second weekly television program, Impact! (stylized as iMPACT!), produced at Soundstage 21, nicknamed the "Impact Zone", at Universal Studios Florida and broadcast on Fox Sports Net (FSN).
 With the show's première, TNA introduced a six-sided wrestling ring, the implementation of the "Fox Box" displaying competitors and timekeeping for the match and a generally more sports-like style than the sports entertainment style exemplified by WWE.

+In June 2004, TNA issued a press release stating it had signed a master toy license agreement with Toy Biz, with various action figures and playsets releasing between 2005 and 2007.

 TNA would subsequently discontinue producing weekly pay-per-views in favor of a traditional monthly pay-per-view schedule, beginning with Victory Road in November 2004.
 TNA's television contract with Fox Sports expired in May 2005.
 Without television exposure, Impact! would continue to air through webcasts – originally made available via BitTorrent and eventually via RealPlayer – and replace Xplosions timeslot on Urban America Television.

-In August 2005, Marvel Toys launched the first line of TNA action figures, which included a six-sided ring and Ultimate X playset.

-On September 11, 2005, TNA held its Unbreakable pay per view.
-Unbreakable is remembered for the three-way match main event for the TNA X Division Championship, between AJ Styles, Christopher Daniels, and Samoa Joe, which received a rare 5 Star match rating from wrestling journalist Dave Meltzer, the first and currently the only one the company had received.
+On September 11, 2005, TNA held its Unbreakable pay-per-view.
+Unbreakable is remembered for the three-way match main event for the TNA X Division Championship, between AJ Styles, Christopher Daniels, and Samoa Joe, which received a rare 5 Star match rating from wrestling journalist Dave Meltzer, the first one the company received.

-Later that year, TNA would later secure a television deal with Spike TV; Impact! debuted on the network on October 1, 2005.
+Later that year, TNA would secure a television deal with Spike TV; Impact! debuted on the network on October 1, 2005.
 The episode saw Team 3D make their TNA debut.
-TNA would gain attention for the many high-profile wrestlers that would join the promotion during Impacts run on Spike.
+TNA would gain attention for the many high-profile talent that would join the promotion during the show's run on Spike.
 From 2005 to 2009, these include Kevin Nash, Rhino, Christian Cage, Sting (who made appearances at previous "Asylum" shows), Scott Steiner, Kurt Angle, Booker T, and Mick Foley.